Getting ready to pick up a nucleus colony?

 - First aid supplies for bee stings, as desired.

 To be done in DAYLIGHT:

 Transfer the nuc from our equipment into yours.
 See This Post for how to do transfer the nuc.
 We want you to inspect your hive before you take it home.
 We especially want you to see eggs in the hive.

 Transport your bees to your apiary.
-We do this after dark so most of the worker bees will be home for the evening.
+We do this after dark so most of the worker bees will be home for the evening and no longer flying.

-You will need to place the hive in its long-term location before dawn.
-Moving bees across the backyard is tricky.
+Place your hive in its long-term location before dawn.
+(Moving bees across the backyard is tricky.)

 Observers are welcome.